You’d see a woman who is grounded, self-led, lively, and deeply connected to herself.

 I lived in the blurred lines.

+Alcohol became relief, Escape, and Permission.
+A temporary exhale from the pressure of being me. a coping mechanism for the emotional, mental, energetic, and identity-level tension I carried every single day.
 It was so deeply ingrained in my identity and the way I coped that I couldn’t imagine myself without it.
 It was my way to turn off.
 To step out of the performance.
 To get temporary relief from life.

 Hiding how much I was drinking.